What Is an Adjective?

 Possessive Adjectives

 Possessive adjectives are precisely as their name suggests – they show possession.
-Possessive adjectives include the following:
+Possessive adjectives include the following:- My

 Demonstrative Adjectives